michaelzawadinandwa/airbnb-clone-project/README.md

 # airbnb-clone-project
-the goal of this project is to check out API data base design an efficiency
+the goal of this project is to check out API data base designing  an efficiency